 Note: If there is a mismatch between the Number of Stems and the Multi-Stem DBH Calculator, then the record will be marked as incomplete and coloured pink accordingly.

-Tree Details -> Root Protection Area – this is shown as an orange circle around the tree.
+Tree Details -> Root Protection Area – this is shown as a pink circle around the tree.
 It is calculated based on the Stem Diameter on the Tree Details.
 If a tree has multiple stems then the Multi Stem Calculator appears.

 If a tree has a Condition of ‘Veteran’, there will be a second root protection circle.
 The standard RPA calculated using stem diameter plus another RPA using the slightly different formula that Veteran trees have.